conditional-statement/Base-PHPUnit/README.md

 `Run the command phpunit in the root of the repository.`

-![alt text](misc/phpcmd.png "phpunit tests in cmd") The test should be failin as seen in the graphic examples above.
+![alt text](misc/phpcmd.png "phpunit tests in cmd")

+The test should be failing as seen in the graphic examples above.

 ## Passing the test.